dekuNukem/duckyPad/README.md

 ## Join Our Discord!

-Feel free to join our [Official Discord](https://discord.gg/4sJCBx5) for discussions, asking questions, sharing scripts, and latest updates!
+Feel free to join our [Official Discord](https://discord.gg/4sJCBx5) for discussions, questions, sharing scripts, and latest updates!

-## Get duckyPad on Tindie!
+## Get a duckyPad!

-duckyPad is [now available on Tindie!](https://www.tindie.com/products/21984), feel free to grab one there!
+duckyPad is [now available on Tindie](https://www.tindie.com/products/21984), feel free to grab one there!

-And thanks to the interest and support from the [amazing people like you](kickstarter_backers.md), the [duckyPad Kickstarter](https://www.kickstarter.com/projects/dekunukem/duckypad-do-it-all-mechanical-macropad) has been a great success!
-With over 630% funded from 705 backers!
+And thanks to the interest and support from the [amazing people like you](kickstarter_backers.md), the [Kickstarter campaign](https://www.kickstarter.com/projects/dekunukem/duckypad-do-it-all-mechanical-macropad) has been a great success!

 Finally, here's a video of duckyPad in action!
 <table>